Hmeon/semantic-uplink-rpi5/docs/final/FINAL_EVALUATION.md

 # Final Evaluation (slow_10kbps, 3h)

-This report summarizes the final comparison and explains why LinUCB needs follow-up code changes, plus the exact CLI options and the synchronization rules used to keep scale/link conditions consistent across policies.
+This report summarizes the final comparison and notes follow-up improvements if we want to push receiver-side freshness further, plus the exact CLI options and the synchronization rules used to keep scale/link conditions consistent across policies.

 ## 1) Data Sources and Outputs
 - Inputs: